ray-project/kuberay/helm-chart/kubray-operator/README.md

 # Ray Operator

-Ray-Operator-Helm: A simple Helm chart
+KubRay-Operator: A simple Helm chart

 Run a deployment of Ray Operator.